DevExpress/testcafe/docs/articles/documentation/continuous-integration/travis-and-sauce-labs.md

 > TestCafe provides an [example](https://github.com/DevExpress/testcafe/tree/master/examples/running-tests-using-travis-and-saucelabs/) that can show you how to run tests with Travis CI and Sauce Labs.

-## Step 1 - Install TestCafe and create tests
+## Step 1 - Install TestCafe and Create Tests

 Install TestCafe [locally](../using-testcafe/installing-testcafe.md#locally) in your project and [create tests](../getting-started/README.md#creating-a-test).

-## Step 2 - Enable Travis for your project
+## Step 2 - Enable Travis for Your Project

 1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account.
 Travis CI will synchronize your repositories from GitHub.
 You can see them on your [profile page](https://travis-ci.org/profile).
 2. Enable Travis CI for a repository you want to build by flicking the switch on.

      ![Enable Travis for a repository](../../images/travis-step-2-2.png)

-     By default, Travic CI runs builds on pushes and pull requests.
+     By default, Travis CI runs builds on pushes and pull requests.
 You can manage this behavior in your repository's settings.

      ![Enable builds](../../images/travis-step-2-4.png)